xxcs13/RAGv1/README.md

 ### Smart Database Management
 - Automatic detection of existing vector databases
-- Skip file input when database available
+- Skip file input when the database is available
 - Persistent vector storage with `ChromaDB`
 - Intelligent workflow optimization